Nigrimmist/HelloBot/README.md

 HelloBot is a small code-behind project that contains C# action modules integrated with any kind of client (Skype).
 One module = one action that will be called by command with output result in text format.
 Sound simple, right?
 You can write your own client using HelloBot core and our documentation behind.

 ###Live DEMO
-You can found "mensclubbot" skype name and test it right now!
+You can find "mensclubbot" skype name and test it right now!
 Send him a message "!say Hello, man!" and bot will answer you!
 For displaying full command list, send "!modules".

 #Getting Started
 ####Adding modules and commands